chrispsn/mesh/README.md

 - a ES5-friendly way to [write functions in shorter syntax](https://gist.github.com/chrispsn/4d451e0ebe5600148c7c392f6281b251)
 - some standard 'data aggregation' functions like `SUM`.

-The boilerplate will be updated from time to time; for this reason, it is dated in the comments.
+The boilerplate will be updated from time to time; for this reason, it has a version date in the comments.

 ### Messaging

-Mesh sheets are JavaScript apps in their own right.
-With a little extra boilerplate, they can send and receive messages.
+Mesh sheets are JavaScript apps in their own right, and with a little extra boilerplate, they can send and receive messages.

 In particular, you can send in streams of values and get calculations out:

 ![Animated GIF of rough stream functionality](docs/feed.gif)